- By: Pedro Candeias

 Mesocycles are also subdivided into weekly microcycles.

 The training progresses over the macrocycle from low intensity plus high volume to high intensity plus low volume.

-Remember what we talked about Training Variation vs Training Monotony in first article of this serie?
+Remember what we talked about Training Variation vs Training Monotony in the first article of this series?

 If you don’t, read it.

 Well, Training Variation must be applied not only in exercise structure but also in training stimulus…

 You don’t need to submit your Karate students or athletes to long periods of high volume training in the beginning of the season and then pass to almost exclusively high-intensity weeks!!